-For projects with Tax Credits only, the Owner is NOT required to submit Construction Draw and Change Order documents to DCA for approval during the construction period.
-However, during the construction period, DCA reserves the right to request documentation as needed to demonstrate that the project is in compliance with DCA design and construction requirements.
+For projects with Tax Credits only, the Owner is NOT required to submit Construction Draw and Change Order documents to DCA for approval during construction.
+However, during the construction period, DCA reserves the right to request documentation to demonstrate that the project complies with DCA design and construction requirements.